Tory MP Ellwood quits Commons post after Afghanistan row

 The former defence minister was criticised in July for saying the country had been "transformed" under the Taliban's rule.

-He was facing a potential no-confidence vote from fellow Tory MPs on the defence select committee.
+He was facing a potential no-confidence vote from fellow MPs on the defence select committee.

 But sources have told the BBC he has now stood down from the role.